apache/trafficcontrol/docs/source/development/traffic_router/traffic_router_api.rst

 ``/crs/deepcoveragezone/cachelocation``
 =======================================
-The resulting :term:`Cache Group` using deep coverage zone file (deep caching) for a given client IP and :term:`Delivery Service`.
+The resulting :term:`Cache Group` using the :term:`Deep Coverage Zone File` (deep caching) for a given client IP and :term:`Delivery Service`.

 Request Structure
 -----------------